IDinsight/ask-a-question/docs/blog/posts/playground.md

 ---
 # Check out the new Playground

-Admin app now has a new Playground page where you can test out the various endpoints.
+Admin app now has a new Playground page where you can test out the FAQ matching and LLM response endpoints!

 <!-- more -->

-Here's a screenshot.
+Here's a screenshot:

 ![Playground](../images/playground.png){: .blog-img }

 ## Why did we build this?

-Content managers can now test out how the APIs will perform when new content is added - without leaving the Admin App.
+Content managers can now test out how the retrieval APIs will perform when new content is added - without leaving the Admin App.

 By clicking on `<json>` at the bottom, they can also see the raw JSON response sent back